 Frank, the ‘pioneering outdoor entrepreneur’ and head of centre, spoke with calm assertion to the 10 newly acquainted teenagers.

-The group was visibly alarmed by his response.
-None had anticipated that their sensible request for torches (ahead of their night walk through an ancient Cumbrian wood) might be refused…
+Being 10pm, the group was visibly alarmed.
+None had anticipated that their sensible request for light (ahead of their night walk through an ancient Cumbrian wood) might be refused…

 And as the group walked nervously away from the perceived safety of the moonlit clearing their leader quietly led them along a path and into the imposing blackness of the forest.

 As senses started to adjust to the new world, the friend of the forest managed with apparent ease to persuade all.
 And so the group which had started to knit and relax was soon being quietly and individually scattered across the undulating thick forest.

 Everyone was encouraged to make themselves comfortable in the undergrowth or at a tree base.
 With a compassionate whisper Frank said he would be back in an hour.
 Those with the forethought to bring a watch knew that midnight would pass before their solitude was broken.

 I am sure everyone who experienced this night sit with Frank, remembers their time with clarity.